SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 and more.
 They can have
 properties, methods, subscripts, initializers, and so on.
+Just like with structures,
+you use dot syntax to access and set properties of class instances.

-Classes have additional capabilities that structures do not:
+While classes are similar to structures in these ways, classes have additional capabilities that structures do not:

 * Inheritance enables one class to inherit the characteristics of another, as described in :doc:`Inheritance`.
 * Type casting enables you to check and interpret the type of a class instance at runtime, as described in :doc:`TypeCasting`.